Meridian Energy Standard Terms and Conditions for the Supply of Electricity

 (e) presence at the time of reconnection; and/or

 (f) if your premises has not had an electricity supply for more than six months, before we reconnect your electricity supply, you will need to provide us with a certificate of compliance or a certificate of verification, at our election, from a registered electrical inspector (this is a legal requirement and a requirement of the lines company and is to ensure that it is safe to reconnect the supply of electricity, and that the necessary electrical equipment is still up to standard).

 15.2 If another person living at your premises has an unpaid invoice with us, we may refuse to supply electricity to those premises until the invoice has been paid.

 15.3 Once you have satisfied our reasonable requirements for reconnection, we will restore your connection as soon as reasonably practicable.
 We may restore your connection remotely.
-We reserve the right to charge you for failed attempts to reconnect your electricity supply where these attempts have been carried out in good faith and we have incurred costs.
+We reserve the right to charge you for failed attempts to reconnect your electricity supply where the failure has occurred because of your act or omission, these attempts have been carried out in good faith and we have incurred costs.

 15.4 Sometimes lines companies will charge for periods of disconnection which are shorter than a year (for example, if you are disconnected and then have your electricity switched back on six months later).
 In these circumstances, we may pass this charge onto you (along with our disconnection and reconnection fees).

 15.5 You will be responsible for any liability suffered or incurred by you as a result of us reconnecting your electricity supply.